 Faith and the Future, 17

 Reflection – OK, so we’re back in territory that is a bit unfamiliar to most of you, right?
 And perhaps you’re thinking, ‘Well, I’ll come back tomorrow when Fr.
-Denis is writing about love or the Eucharist or the US presidential elections or something.’
+Denis is writing about love or the Eucharist or the Stop!
+Don’t touch that mouse pad!
+Yes, I’m talking to you!
+Hang in there.

 While details of Wittgenstein’s thought are, indeed, a little beyond us all (I studied this stuff, but a looong time ago, and the details are hazy), the basic point is not beyond us at all.
 In fact, it’s quite a familiar refrain.